lammps/lammps/doc/src/Howto_lammps_gui.rst

-While LAMMPS is running, the contents of the status bar change: on the left side there is a text indicating that LAMMPS is running, which will contain the selected number of threads, if thread-parallel acceleration was selected in the ``Preferences`` dialog.
+While LAMMPS is running, the contents of the status bar change: on the left side there is a text indicating that LAMMPS is running, which will also show the number of active threads, if thread-parallel acceleration was selected in the ``Preferences`` dialog.
 On the right side, a progress bar is shown that displays the estimated progress on the current :doc:`run command <run>`.